 The table below compares SAP WM in ECC 6.0 with SAP EWM 9.0.

 From simple to complex processes within the warehouse, SAP EWM supports it down to the small details.
-Your company can efficiently and quickly manage inventory stocks and various goods movement, thanks to SAP EWM’s flexibility and automation.
+Your company can efficiently and quickly manage physical inventory and various goods movement, thanks to SAP EWM’s flexibility and automation.

 Robust Capabilities of SAP EWM